Changes & Challenges (1940s): World War II and Revival

 - How did women’s roles on the farm and in Utah in general change after the war?

-- In the multimedia presentation, open the picture link illustrating rationing during the war.
-During World War II many items could be purchased only in limited amounts.
+- Explain to your students that during World War II, many items could be purchased only in limited amounts.
 Families were given ration coupons for buying certain foods and were asked to conserve.
-Discuss the associated question, "What are we being asked to conserve today?"
+Discuss the following questions:

 - If your students were asked to conserve food today, which foods do they think should be rationed?
 Why?